finger563/CS283Project/README.md

  * MOVE: Server sends MOVE message when a created object needs to be moved (i.e. shot update, player update, etc.).
 Players send MOVE messages to the server when the player needs to move (i.e. keyboard/mouse input)
  * LEAVE: Player sends LEAVE message when they disconnect from the server
  * REMOVE: Then the server removes the player from it's list and sends REMOVE to remove the object from other players' games

+The messaging format (and all objects contained in messages) are defined in ./Network/Message.h.  ./Network/Message.cpp implements the cdr stream input and output operators as well as the length definition for the message types.

+The server network code is primarily contained in ./Network/Dummy_Data_Handler.cpp which handles the connection creation when a client connects to the server.
+Each client connection runs in its own thread and therefore each thread runs the callback handlers which are defined in ./Network/Dummy_Data_Handler.cpp (e.g. handle_timeout, handle_input, handle_close).
+The server data structures are stored as lists in a Server_c class object, which is defined and implemented in ./Network/Server.{h,cpp}.

+The client network code is primarily contained in ./Network/Dummy_Event_Handler.cpp.
+Each client runs a thread whih handles the connection to the server and deals with incoming data and network periodic timer timeouts.
+The data structures associated with the player (and the network objects) are contained within ./Network/Player.h.

 Graphics System Design
 ----------------------